WASdev/sample.batch.bonuspayout/docs/Using-WDT.md

 WDT also provides:

-* content-assist for server configuration (a nice to have: server configuration is minimal, but the tools can help you find what you need and identify finger-checks, etc.)
+* content-assist for server configuration (a nice to have: server configuration is minimal, but the tools can help you find what you need and identify typos, etc.)
-* automatic incremental publish of applications so that you can write and test your changes locally without having to go through a build/publish cycle or restart the server (which is not that big a deal given the server restarts lickety-split, but less is more!).
+* automatic incremental publish of applications so that you can write and test your changes locally without having to go through a build/publish cycle or restart the server (which is not that big a deal given the server restarts in a few seconds, but still!)

 ## Installing